pawelkn/btester/README.md

 ## Examples

 Check out the examples in the `examples` directory for additional use cases and demonstrations.
-The examples cover various scenarios and strategies to help you understand the versatility of the `btlib`.
+The examples cover various scenarios and strategies to help you understand the versatility of the `btester`.

 - [Example 1: Single Asset Moving Average Crossover Strategy](examples/single-asset-ma-crossover.ipynb)
 - [Example 2: Multiple Assets Moving Average Crossover Strategy](examples/multiple-assets-ma-crossover.ipynb)